mlomb/redis-rank/README.md

 // create
 let lb = new Leaderboard(client, 'lb:my-leaderboard', {
   sortPolicy: 'high-to-low', // or 'low-to-high'
-  updatePolicy: 'replace' // or 'aggregate' or 'best'
+  updatePolicy: 'best' // or 'aggregate' or 'best'
   // limitTopN: 1000 // only keep top N entries
 });